This much I know: 9 leadership lessons from global CEOs

-by George Kohlrieser Published 30 September 2021 in Brain circuits • 3 min read
+by George Kohlrieser Published September 30, 2021 in Brain Circuits • 3 min read

 There is a mountain of evidence that, above all else, leaders need to be inspiring.
 Being inspiring is the difference between simply managing people or moving them to a higher level of their potential.
 And while the requirement to be inspiring can sound like a daunting task, it’s a learnable skill and one that leaders need to practice regularly.